stephen-hlx/overcooked/README.md

 `ResourceManagers` to commit a transaction together.

 ### Actor and Action
 A distributed system consists of more than one actor.
 The system works by these actors interacting with each other.

+An action can be transitive or intransitive:
+- A transitive action involves 2 actors: the action performer and the action receiver, e.g. Jug3 add water to Jug5
+- An intransitive action involves only the action performer, e.g. Jug3 empties itself

 The Two Phase Commit example has two types of actors in the system, `ResourceManager` and `TransactionManager`.
 The actions between these two